GirkovArpa/news-ycombinator-client/README.md

 # Hacker News Minimalist Client

-An extremely primitive desktop client for Hacker News made with [Sciter](https://github.com/c-smile/sciter-sdk).
+A primitive desktop client for Hacker News made with [Sciter](https://github.com/c-smile/sciter-sdk).

-Very work-in-progress.

-Artifically limits stories and comments to 10 or less.

 No signup or login functionality.